syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

   <figcaption>Sequence of events during the installation of a Compound Promise</figcaption>
 </figure>

-Once the sub-Promises are installed, their dependencies will be scheduled to a Cluster.
-The EasyApp sub-Promises are also declaring a Cluster Selector.
+Once the sub-Promises are installed, their Dependencies will be scheduled to a Destination.
+The EasyApp sub-Promises are also declaring a cluster Selector.
 Verify:

 ```bash